Information Rates for Channels with Fading, Side Information and Adaptive Codewords: Channels with In-Block Feedback

 where $I_0(.)$ is the modified Bessel function of the first kind of order zero.
 The Jacobian of the mapping from Cartesian coordinates $[\Re(y_1),\Im(y_1)]$ to polar coordinates $[|y_1|,\arg y_1]$ is $|y_1|$, so we have

 We further compute

 The conditional probability of a high-energy $Y_1$ is

-where $Q_1(.)$ is the Marcum Q-function of order 1, see \eqref{eq:Marcum-Q2} in Appendix~\ref{appendix:non-central-chi-squared-2}.
-For Rayleigh fading we compute
+where $Q_1(.)$ is the Marcum Q-function of order 1; see \eqref{eq:Marcum-Q2} in Appendix~\ref{appendix:non-central-chi-squared-2}.
+For Rayleigh fading, we compute

 The resulting rates are shown in Fig.~\ref{fig:rf9} for the block lengths $L=10,20,100$.
-Observe that each curve turns back on itself, which reflects the non-concavity of $C(P)$ in $P$, see~\cite{kramer_SE_2003}.
+Observe that each curve turns back on itself, which reflects the non-concavity of the directed information rates in $P$; see~\cite[Sec.~III]{kramer_SE_2003}.
 All rates below the curves are achievable by ``time-wasting'', i.e., by transmitting for some fraction of the time only.
-This suggests that the usual flash signaling~\cite{Verdu02} will improve the rates further, since one sends information in the choice of whether to transmit or not.
+This suggests that flash signaling~\cite{Verdu02} will improve the rates since one sends information by choosing whether to transmit energy.